cue-lang/cue/doc/ref/spec.md

 This document does not define any operational semantics.
-As the unification operation is communitive, transitive, and reflexive, implementations have a considerable amount of leeway in chosing an evaluation strategy.
+As the unification operation is communitive, transitive, and reflexive, implementations have a considerable amount of leeway in choosing an evaluation strategy.
-Although most algorithms for the unification of typed attribute structure that have been proposed are `O(n)`, there can be considerable performance benefits of chosing one of the many proposed evaluation strategies over the other.
+Although most algorithms for the unification of typed attribute structure that have been proposed are `O(n)`, there can be considerable performance benefits of choosing one of the many proposed evaluation strategies over the other.
 Implementations will need to be verified against the above formal definition.